- You can finally sync your clipboard between SwiftKey and Windows devices.

 Although this feature is still in its beta phase, you can finally sync your clipboard between SwiftKey and Windows 10.

-How can I sync my Windows and Android clipboard?
+How can I sync my Windows clipboard with Android?

-The Redmond tech company’s latest update to SwiftKey Beta allows users to sync their clipboard history between Android and Windows 10.
+The Redmond tech company’s latest update to SwiftKey allows users to sync their clipboard history between Android and Windows 10 or Windows 11.

 Know that you could already sync your clipboard between Windows devices, but the functionality now spans across multiple platforms.